-We assessed the greenhouse gas emissions caused by the ICT sector in Switzerland based on three main sources: reported emissions by Swiss telecommunication network operators (TNOs), the electricity consumption of data centers in Switzerland and the end-user devices used in Swiss households and the commercial sector.
-An increasing number of TNOs report their GHG emissions according to the Greenhouse Gas Protocol Standard1.
-The GHG Protocol encourages companies to report emissions caused by sources controlled by them (GHG Protocol Scope 1), from their electricity and heat consumption (Scope 2) and from sources used as a consequence of their activities but not controlled by them (Scope 3) (WBCSD & WRI, 2015).
+We assessed the GHG emissions caused by the ICT sector in Switzerland based on three main sources: reported emissions by Swiss telecommunication network operators (TNOs), the electricity consumption of data centers in Switzerland and the end-user devices used in Swiss households and the commercial sector.
+GHG emissions caused by electricity consumption in Switzerland were calculated based on the Swiss electricity supply mix with 149.4 g CO2e/kWh (Messmer & Frischknecht, 2016).
+An increasing number of TNOs report their GHG emissions according to the GHG Protocol Standard1.
+The GHG Protocol encourages companies to report emissions caused by sources controlled by them (Scope 1), from their electricity and heat consumption (Scope 2) and from sources used as a consequence of their activities but not controlled by them (Scope 3) (WBCSD & WRI, 2015).
 If a company follows the GHG reporting standard, they cover the full life cycle of GHG emissions according to the life cycle assessment approach.
-In our calculation, we included the emissions caused by the largest Swiss TNOs, which are Swisscom, Sunrise, Salt and UPC Cablecom who in common represent more than 80% of the fixed and more than 90% of the mobile Swiss TNO market (OFCOM, 2017b).
+In our calculation, we included the emissions caused by the largest Swiss TNOs, which are Swisscom, Sunrise, Salt and UPC who in common represent more than 80% of the fixed and more than 90% of the mobile Swiss TNO market (OFCOM, 2017b).
 For small TNOs and TNOs not reporting GHG emissions, we estimated the GHG emissions.
 Uncertainties stem from different reporting methods applied by the different providers.
 Second, we estimated the emissions caused by electricity consumption of data centers in Switzerland.
-Hereby we included data centers run by professional ICT service providers (third party providers) and excluded internal data centers of other companies in Switzerland (Altenburger et. al., 2014).
+Hereby, we included data centers run by professional ICT service providers (third party providers) and excluded internal data centers of other companies in Switzerland (Altenburger et. al., 2014).
 Third, we estimated the emissions caused by end-user devices.
-We built our estimation on statistics provided by the Swiss Federal Statistics Office (number of devices used in Swiss households), the Swiss Federal Office of Energy (electricity consumption of end-user devices in Swiss households and in commercial use) and life cycle emission factors for production, use and disposal, provided by the lifecycle inventory database ecoinvent v3.2.
+We built our estimation on statistics provided by the Federal Statistics Office (number of devices used in Swiss households), the Federal Office of Energy (electricity consumption of end-user devices in private households and in commercial use) and life cycle inventory data provided by ecoinvent v3.2.
 (FSO, 2017a, Prognos, 2016, Prognos et. al, 2016, ecoinvent Centre, 2015).
 For the production of mobile end-user devices (laptop, tablet, smartphone) we identified significant differences between the emission factors available in ecoinvent v3.2. and other sources, which is why we used the average of the available data points.
 To avoid double counting, we deducted the emissions from computers, monitors and smartphones within TNO emission reporting.
 This approach does not cover 3D printers, IoT nodes, a part of the fixed line phones, production and disposal of data center hardware, the Internet backbone and other activities by non-TNO ICT companies.
 We also analyzed emissions caused by TVs.
 However, we excluded TVs from all aggregated estimations, since these do not relate to the indirect effects analyzed in Chapter 3.

-1 Greenhouse Gas Protocol is a multi-stakeholder partnership which develops greenhouse gas reporting standards for businesses
+1 Greenhouse Gas Protocol is a multi-stakeholder partnership which develops greenhouse gas reporting standards for businesses.